SoftwareFactor/cv/README.md

 **Solution:**

-* Our team developed an API for consumption by web and mobile self-care apps.
+* Our team developed web services for consumption by web and mobile self-care apps.
-* API aggregated information from multiple backend telecom systems and hid all the complexity by providing a simple RESTful interface for mobile app developers to integrate with.
+* Web services aggregated information from multiple backend telecom systems and hid all the complexity by providing a simple RESTful interface for mobile app developers to integrate with.
 * We achieved scalability targets by deploying backend solution to Microsoft Azure and configuring auto-scaling of web server instances.
 Caching strategies were implemented using Azure Redis Cache to reduce the pressure on backend systems and self-care's SQL Azure database.

 #### Electric car-sharing service with a mobile app